 - Test or QA management tools (QC/ALM, TFS, PractiTest), used by 40% of respondents.

 All in all, we can divide QA skills from the chart above into three types: general, niche, and soft skills.
-General skills are essential for QA engineers to fulfill their core responsibilities.
+General skills are essential for QA Engineers to fulfill their core responsibilities.
 It means they know basic testing methods (functional, smoke, end-to-end), can write test plans and scripts, and perform fixed validations.
-General skills serve as a strong base for QA specialists to build up their niche skills.
+General skills serve as a strong base for QA Specialists to build up their niche skills.

-Niche skills help QA engineers perform more specialized testing activities aimed at checking specific deliverables.
+Niche skills help QA Engineers perform more specialized testing activities aimed at checking specific deliverables.
 For example, penetration testing can be not required for a photo editor application but be vital to a banking mobile app.
 Security is more important for money transfers than changing the size of an image.

 Soft skills (e.g. adaptability, listening, and communication) improve collaboration with the development team and enhance productivity.